webfolderio/questdb/index.md

 ![YourKit Logo](http://github.nfsdb.org/images/yklogo.png)

-This project is supported by YourKit LLC, creator of powerful [YourKit Java Profiler] (http://www.yourkit.com/java/profiler/index.jsp) and [YourKit .NET profiler] (http://www.yourkit.com/.net/profiler/index.jsp).
+This project is supported by YourKit LLC, creator of powerful [YourKit Java Profiler](http://www.yourkit.com/java/profiler/index.jsp) and [YourKit .NET profiler](http://www.yourkit.com/.net/profiler/index.jsp).
 It would not be possible to make NFSdb as fast as it is without YourKit.

 ---